 Another seasonal specialty are the Figolli.
 These are delicious Easter cakes filled with almonds.
 The cakes are made in various shapes and kids (and adults) go crazy for them!
 If you'd like to add this dessert to your Easter lunch, visit our Maltese Easter Recipes page and get the recipe.

 Carnival time in Malta means Prinjolata time!
 Prinjolata is the traditional Maltese sweet that is made during Carnival week (in February).
 At Carnival, you can see these pretty mountain-shaped cakes in practically all cafes and confectioneries in Malta and Gozo.
 If you'd like to try this delicious Maltese dessert, visit our Prinjolata page and get the recipe.

 Eaten during Lent, this delicious treat does not contain fat or eggs.
 Ingredients for Kwarezimal include ground almonds, ground cinnamon and cocoa powder.
 These rectangular cookies can be eaten during Lent even if one is fasting.
-If you'd like to try these cookies, visit our Easy Cookie Recipe for Lent page and get the recipe.
+If you'd like to try these cookies, go to this page here for the recipe.